rev-enge/invertek/ode2-control-issue-12/repairs/readme.md

  the original has a small difference in the pressing force or it is just another brand using different colors.

+## Sympthom: All push button does not work.

+Probably the signal to CPU U2 pin 48 is diconnected.
+It is the common line of the 3 BAS28 diodes.

 ### Back to main page [main](../../readme.md)